 The pecking order theory arises from the concept of asymmetric information.
-Asymmetric information, also known as information failure, occurs when one party possesses better information than the other party, which causes an imbalance in transaction power.
+Asymmetric information, also known as information failure, occurs when one party possesses more (better) information than another party, which causes an imbalance in transaction power.

-Company managers typically possess more information regarding the company’s performance, prospects, risks, and future outlook than external users such as creditors (debtholders) and investors (shareholders).
+Company managers typically possess more information regarding the company’s performance, prospects, risks, and future outlook than external users such as creditors (debt holders) and investors (shareholders).
 Therefore, to compensate for information asymmetry, external users demand a higher return to counter the risk that they are taking.
-In essence, due to information asymmetry, external sources of finances demand a higher rate of return to compensate for risk.
+In essence, due to information asymmetry, external sources of finances demand a higher rate of return to compensate for higher risk.

 In the context of the pecking order theory, retained earnings financing (internal financing) comes directly from the company and minimizes information asymmetry.
-As opposed to external financing such as debt and equity financing where the company must incur fees to issue external financing, internal financing is the cheapest and most convenient source of financing.
+As opposed to external financing, such as debt or equity financing where the company must incur fees to obtain external financing, internal financing is the cheapest and most convenient source of financing.

 Example of the Pecking Order Theory